mcharper/depictr/ReadMe.md

 The app uses a React front end with Redux for state management.

-The back end is a separate app hosted on Heroku.
+The back end is a separate app currently hosted on Heroku.
 It acts as a proxy for other services.

 The app uses two external services:
 - cortical retina API to analyse the text and extract keywords